 These guidelines do not apply to Capital Preventive Maintenance (CPM) projects.
 Safety Criteria for CPM projects are covered under a separate agreement with the FHWA.

-Maintenance forces are to replace a damaged BCT with an approved terminal from Standard R-62-Series.
+Maintenance forces are to replace a damaged BCT with an approved terminal from Standard Plan R-61 or R-62-Series.

 C. Intermixing Wood and Steel Posts